KlestDedja/directionality/README.md

 ## 🚀 Try It Out: Run the example demo
 To see the Directionality tool in action, you can use the example dataset in the `demo-data` folder.

-You simply have to run  `main_script.py` from your favorite IDE or through a bash command.
+You simply have to run  `main_script.py` (in the `main_code` folder) from your favorite IDE or through a bash command.
 Make sure you are pointing to the location of this repository.

 ## 📂 What happens when you run it?